Codification (law)

 In law, codification is the process of collecting and restating the law of a jurisdiction in certain areas, usually by subject, forming a legal code, i.e. a codex (book) of law.

-Codification is one of the defining features of civil law jurisdictions.
-In common law systems, such as that of English law, codification is the process of converting and consolidating judge-made law or uncodified statutes enacted by the legislature into statute law.
+Codification is one of the defining features for most civil law jurisdictions.
+In common law systems, such as that of English law, codification is the process of converting and consolidating judge-made law or uncodified statutes enacted by the legislature into codified statute law.

 History

 Ancient Sumer's Code of Ur-Nammu was compiled circa 2050–1230 BC, and is the earliest known surviving civil code.
 Three centuries later, the Babylonian king Hammurabi enacted the set of laws named after him.

 Important codifications were developed in the ancient Roman Empire, with the compilations of the Lex Duodecim Tabularum and much later the Corpus Juris Civilis.
 These codified laws were the exceptions rather than the rule, however, as during much of ancient times Roman laws were left mostly uncodified.